 Two years ago, Barry Eisley, 53, first felt pain flaring in his hip.
 “It felt like a pulled groin muscle, causing me to stop much more often.
 It started really slowing me down.”

 As an avid outdoorsman, slowing down was not an option.
-When the pain didn’t improve, Barry saw his family doctor and was referred to John Bailey, MD, an orthopaedic surgeon with UPMC Susquehanna, for x-rays and evaluation.
+When the pain didn’t improve, Barry saw his family doctor and was referred to John Bailey, MD, an orthopaedic surgeon with UPMC in the Susquehanna region, for x-rays and evaluation.

 Given Barry’s younger age and good health, Dr. Bailey determined he was a good candidate for a same-day hip replacement.
 Active patients in their 40s to 60s, who have support from a caregiver to aid in their recovery, are the best candidates for the procedure.

 “We involve the caregiver or coach from the very beginning,” explains registered nurse Becky Folmar, nurse navigator for The Joint Center.
 “We encourage them to participate with the patient in the pre-op class, therapy gym, and discharge instruction, so everyone is well-informed on the treatment plan and knows exactly what to expect.”